jdoleary/Spellmasons/docs/TasksCurrent.md

 - Feature: perks
 - Feature: "Soul bind" - bound units share applied effects
     - Use PIXI.SimpleRope https://pixijs.download/dev/docs/PIXI.SimpleRope.html
-- Standalone server backlog
-    - (fixed?) stand alone server goes into infinite loop when all players leave
-    - When does stand alone server remove a room?
-    - Test standalone server with friends
 - use card background for upgrades with different colors depending on rarity
 - rework expand, it's predictions are often way off.
 Maybe it would do better to just increase the radius of all spells?
-- Spell Modifier effects visual representation to stay on units
+- art: Spell Modifier effects visual representation to stay on units
     - debilitate
     - blood curse
 - If player joins mid enemy movement it will force reset them